iRB-Lab/py-ga-VRPTW/README.md

 ```

 ##### GA Set-up
-The `customizeData` flag of the `gaVRPTW()` method should be set to `True`.
+The `customize_data` flag of the `run_gavrptw()` method should be set to `True`.
 For further understanding, please refer to the sample codes section at the end of this document.

 ## GA Implementation
 ### Individual (Chromosome)